fazliddinmurodjonov/Healthy-Kid/README.md

 # Healthy Kid
 <h4>This app is useful for all ages mothers.
 They can find some types of articles.
 It has lots of features.
-I have used to Firestore Database and Storage.<h4>
+I have used to Firestore Database and Storage in this app.<h4>

 <img src="images/1.png" width = "270" > <img src="images/2.png" width = "270" > <img src="images/3.png" width = "270" >
 <img src="images/4.png" width = "270" > <img src="images/5.png" width = "270" > <img src="images/6.png" width = "270" >